kritgrover/htv-sustainu/README.md

 </br>

 ## Goal
-Our goal is to form a community of environmentally concious students, and later on scale it for the public, while making the world a cleaner place.
+Our goal is to form a community of environmentally conscious students, and later on scale it for the public, while making the world a cleaner place.
 Raising awareness about in-campus sustainability among students and even faculty members, where everyone involved can benefit and actively take part in contributing towards a greener earth.
 By the simple acts done by students, we can build the bridge from environment friendliness to actual student life.
 A percentage of the profits gained from the app will make further impacts via donations towards environmental charities.

 </br>